GraphWalker/graphwalker.github.io/content/docs/howto_create_a_small_test.md

 ```

 ## What the test(s) does
-First of all, we extend the `class ExecutionContext`, this gives us access to the execution context GraphWalker needs.
-The context is then passed on to the constructor of `SimpleMachine`.
+First of all, we extend the `class ExecutionContext`.
+This gives us access to the execution context GraphWalker needs.
+This context is then passed on to the constructor of `SimpleMachine`.

 ```
     @Test